April 7, 2023

 Also, maintain practicality while crafting your wish list.
 Understand that ambitions like excavating beneath listed structures for basement remodelling might not align with Borough regulations while extending underneath the garden could be more viable.

 An early draft or a sketch with an outline of your basement renovation idea will go a long way in simplifying the journey.
 With your planning insights, collaborate with a designer, architect, or expert basement firm to create preliminary blueprints for your vision.
 Suppose your property isn’t listed but resides in a Conservation Area.
 In that case, RBKC will focus on visible skylights, light wells, railings, grilles, and other features necessary for channelling daylight into the concealed basement.

-Ask your architect, designer or basement company to obtain a ball park costing of your proposals at an early time.
-The consultants should also be able to advise on the costs of preparing and submitting the necessary planning application.
+Request your architect, designer, or basement specialist to provide a preliminary cost estimate for your plans in the early stages.
+They should also guide you on the expenses of preparing and submitting the obligatory planning application.

 – Existing & Proposed Drawings

 – Planning, Design & Access Statement Statement (including RBKC’s Pre-Application Advice Letter)

 – Heritage Impact Assessment (if a listed building and a Conservation Area is affected)